esp32-open-mac/esp32-open-mac/README.md

 - [X] Receiving wifi frames
 - [X] Send an ACK packet as reply to packets that are sent to the ESP32
 - [X] intermediate goal: connect to an open access point & send UDP packets
+- [X] intermediate goal: use the ESP-NETIF custom IO driver to tie our Wi-Fi driver into the higher-level lwIP stack
 - [ ] Switching channels
 - [ ] Changing rate
 - [ ] Adjusting TX power
 - [X] Hardware packet filtering based on MAC address (we previously used promiscuous mode to receive all packets, but this is a bit inefficient)
 - [ ] Implement wifi hardware initialization ourselves (this is now done using the functions in the proprietary blobs)
-- [ ] Connect our sending, receiving and other primitives to an open source 802.11 MAC implementation
+- [ ] Connect our sending, receiving and other primitives to an open source 802.11 MAC implementation to handle association/authentication

 ## Frequently asked questions